hp-printerr/hpmug/index.rst

 5. Complete the installation by clicking **Finish**.

 **********
-Setting Up Your Canon Printer
+Setting Up Your HP Printer
 **********

-1. Make sure your Canon printer is powered on.
+1. Make sure your HP printer is powered on.

 2. For wireless setup, ensure your printer and computer are on the same Wi-Fi network.

-3. Open the Canon driver or utility you installed.
+3. Open the HP driver or utility you installed.

 4. Follow on-screen prompts to detect and connect your printer.